By: Marilyn L. Davis

 Isolated Experiences Can’t Drive the Memoir

 Near-death motorcycle accident at 17, cervical cancer diagnosed at 19, hysterectomy at 23, drug addict by age 30; does any of that sound familiar?
-Probably not, and so I’d lose readers before they even picked up the book.
+Probably not, and so I’d lose readers before they even picked up the book, although all of those are some of my life events.

 Memoir must contain more than the events or even the highlights of that life; there has to be similarities in the readers’ lives in order to touch them and keep them reading.